-To get rid of the frogs around your house, the first step you need to take is to understand why they are attracted in the first place.
+To get rid of the frogs around your house, you first need to understand why they are there in the first place.
 Frogs are amphibians, so they usually prefer a combination of water and soil.

-They are probably going to take refuge in your garden because it is such a convenient place and well-protected, and if there is running water nearby, or a pond, they are going to lay eggs as well.
+They are probably staying in your garden because it’s convenient and well-protected, and if there is running water nearby, or a pond, it’ll be harder to get rid of them because they’ll lay eggs.

 1 – Turning Off the Lights

 You might have noticed that flying insects like to swarm around the lights by your house.
-If the windows are closed, you can just peer outside and you’ll see insects such as flies and mosquitoes buzzing around outside.
+If the windows are closed, you can just peer outside and you’ll see flies and mosquitoes buzzing around any lights installed outside.

-It won’t take long for a frog to figure out that it can find a consistent supply of insect meat if it just stays near the light.
-In most cases, frogs have to forage for food and insects on the ground, so finding a consistent supply of food without going anywhere is obviously a boon for the amphibian.
+It won’t take long for a frog to figure out that it can find a consistent supply of food if it just stays near the light.
+In most cases, frogs have to forage for food and insects on the ground, so finding them without going anywhere is obviously a boon for the amphibian.

-When that happens, the animal might begin to look for other places.
-If there is a light on anywhere on the street, they might venture there, thus leaving your property alone.
+When that happens, they’ll start looking for new places.
+If there is a light on anywhere on the street, they might venture there, leaving your property alone.

-These lights will turn on whenever you open the door to go inside, thus saving a great deal of energy and making sure that you don’t have to worry about frogs.
+These lights will turn on whenever you open the door to go inside, saving plenty of energy and making sure that you don’t have to worry about frogs.

 Another thing that you need to know about frogs is that they require a considerable amount of water to remain alive.
-Without water, these animals are not going to be able to live, much less reproduce.
+Without water, they won’t be able to live, much less reproduce.

 Frogs lay their eggs in water, and these tadpoles hatch under the water only and then swim to the surface.
-Without a steady supply of water, frogs won’t be interested in your property.
+That’s why they mostly only stay in gardens with consistent water supply.
+So, to get rid of them, you merely have to cut off that supply.

-If you have any spots on your property where water tends to pool up and usually stays for longer periods of time, you might want to take remedial steps to deal with the situation.
+If you have any spots on your property where water tends to pool up, it’s better to start fixing them.

 If you have a pool in your yard, see my tips on keeping frogs out of a swimming pool.